 News & Events

-International Suzuki Journal January 2023
+International Suzuki Journal 21.2 January 2025

-ISA Online Journal for January 2023
+New ISA Online Journal for January 2025

 Use the link below to access all the articles, news and pictures from Suzuki regions around the world.
 Many thanks to all our contributors for this latest edition.